hkexgroup/resipy/readme.md

 jupyter notebook # the command is jupyter-notebook (with a dash) on Linux but without dash on Windows
 ```

-You can then execute each cell of the notebook using ```Shfit + Enter```.
+You can then execute each cell of the notebook using ```Shift + Enter```.
 This will work on the same example as for the GUI above.